Vakifbank-IOS-Swift-Patika-Bootcamp/fourth-week-homework-ogunbrnc/README.md

 • If the character's date of birth is not known, it is indicated as "Unknown".

+• Indicator is shown until data comes from API

 Light Mode | Dark Mode :-------------------------:|:-------------------------:
 <img src="https://user-images.githubusercontent.com/48843277/204154239-97139ec4-10ab-4ecd-bd1c-0b7749a9afd0.png" width="256" height="512">|<img src="https://user-images.githubusercontent.com/48843277/204154301-193dee46-24a2-441f-a58b-3844cac8edc5.png" width="256" height="512">